Skip to main content

 For machines not managed by Group Policy:

-Windows Registry Editor Version 5.00[HKEY_LOCAL_MACHINE\Software\Policies\Google\Chrome\ExtensionInstallForcelist]
+Windows Registry Editor Version 5.00[HKEY_LOCAL_MACHINE\Software\Policies\Google\Chrome\ExtensionInstallForcelist]"1"="mlipdhgcjknpilfmfhbfmiopcmomeagg"

-Linux - Policy File
+Linux - Policy file

 Create /etc/opt/chrome/policies/managed/taskora.json:

-macOS - Configuration Profile
+macOS - Configuration profile

 Create a configuration profile with the following payload: